scuzzydude/asimov/asimov.md

 Now, before I throwdown my challenge, I need to admit my own hypocrisy.
 I have been known to name things after geniuses, without any expectation that my creations live up to that level.
 It's more about inspiration that name of a genius confers.
 Tesla the car does inspire, and maybe the inspiration of genius is more important than the facts.
 However, in the case of Nikola Tesla, the facts are the inspiration, and I think it is important that the world remembers the true facts of Tesla's life.

-I believe that the challenge of creating scoot for physical artwork is primarily social -- getting people to accept that that the works of genius, especially masterpieces, are not property and belong to humanity and not individuals.
+I believe that the challenge of creating Scoot for physical artwork is primarily social -- getting people to accept that that the works of genius, especially masterpieces, are not property and belong to humanity and not individuals.
 Sure, there's a bunch of legal work, but it's well within the scope that can be funded through seeding.
 I think the biggest legal challenge will be wealthy supporters trying to avoid capital gains, but I do not think The Foundation should participate in that directly.
 Property contracts that specify proportional responsibility and liability already exist; scoot of property (SOP) is just a modification of those contracts to complement a digital currency system.

 Scoot-of-Agency (SOA) and Pre-Agency Scoot (PrAS) are very complex and may require decades of experimentation to figure out what are the best ways to create a legacy of genius and protect artists rights and income potential in the present.
 However, these occur while an artist is alive and has choices, and there are plenty of rich artists who can afford lawyers to pave the way.